 Before your final rise, you want to flatten it out and “preshape” it.
 Flattening the dough will get all of the air out of it.
 Once flattened, you can start folding or tucking the dough towards the centre to produce a ball or batard shape.

 Between preshaping and final shaping, you’ll want to let the dough rest for 10-30 minutes.
 The length of the rest is determined by how gassy the dough is.
 The gassier it is, the longer rest is required.
 You should cover the dough with a tea towel or greaseproof sheet to prevent it from drying out as it rests.

 For round shapes, make your way around the outside of the dough, tucking it in as you go until you get back to your starting point – creating a round loaf.
-Then placing your hands in a v-shape, drag the dough towards you on the table to round the edges and add tension.
+Then place your hands in a v-shape and drag the dough towards you on the table to round the edges.
+This generates tension in the bread crust.

-The crust is essential when it comes to a perfect loaf of bread.
-You want just a bit of a crust, but not so much crust that the bread is too thick and hard to eat.
+The bread crust is essential when it comes to a perfect loaf of bread.
+You want just a bit of a crust but not a thick and hard crust that is too hard to eat.
 Here are some points to consider:

 Why is my bread dry?
 How can I make a loaf with a softer crust?
 A perfect loaf of bread is all about having a perfect crust and a soft centre.
 Here are a few tricks of the trade to help your bread come out with a soft, delicious crust.:

-Learning to bake takes time and patience, especially when you are going for those perfectly baked goods.
-The lovely golden loaves of bread that taste just as good as they look.
-At first, it can seem overwhelming or challenging but stick with it.
+Learning to bake takes time and patience, especially when you are going for those perfectly lovely golden loaves of bread that taste just as good as they look.
 You will soon be mastering those loaves of bread with practice and patience!
 Which of these tips are you going to attempt?
-Let me know alongside any questions in the comments below.
+Let me know, alongside any questions, in the comments below.